-On October 14, 2015, the San Mateo County Planning Commission considered a Major Subdivision, pursuant to Section 7010 of the County Subdivision Ordinance, a Grading Permit, pursuant to Section 8600 of the San Mateo County Ordinance Code, and certification of a Final Environmental Impact Report (FEIR), pursuant to the California Environmental Quality Act (CEQA), for the proposed Ascension Heights Subdivision.

-The project includes the subdivision of the 13.25-acre subject site (Water Tank Hill) into 21 legal parcels for development of 19 single-family dwellings with the remaining two lots as conservation (Lot A) and common space (Lot C) areas, including a main private access road.
+On February 9, 2016, the San Mateo County Board of Supervisors considered an appeal of the Planning Commission's approval of a Major Subdivision, a Grading Permit, and certification of a Final Environmental Impact Report (FEIR), pursuant to the California Environmental Quality Act (CEQA), for the proposed Ascension Heights Subdivision located in the unincorporated San Mateo Highlands area of San Mateo County.
+The project includes the subdivision of the 13.32-acre subject site (Water Tank Hill) into 21 legal parcels for development of 19 single-family dwellings with the remaining two lots as conservation (Lot A) and common space (Lot C) areas, which includes a main private access road.
 The project site is accessed from Bel Aire Road north of Ascension Drive.

-Based on information provided by staff and evidence presented at the hearing, the Planning Commission approved the project by adopting the required findings and conditions of approval as identified in Attachment A.
+Based on information provided by staff and evidence presented at the hearing, the Board of Supervisors denied the appeal and upheld the decision of the Planning Commission to approve the project, by: